snok/drf-openapi-tester/docs/configuration.rst

 CASE_PASSLIST
 ~~~~~~~~~~~~~

-List of string for ignoring exceptions from general case-testing.
+This setting is only required if you've set a case tester.

+The case passlist can hold a list of strings which you do *not* wish to check for case-inconsistencies.
 Say you've decided that all your responses should be camel cased, but you've already made ``IP`` a capitalized response key; you can the add the key to your ``CASE_PASSLIST`` to avoid this being flagged as an error in your tests.

 *Example*: